What To Do When Someone Dies At Home

 When someone dies at home and it is expected, you should call their doctor or the family doctor.
 In most cases when someone dies at home and it is expected the doctor can provide a Medical Certificate of Cause of Death confirming the cause of death immediately.
 You can find out more about getting a Medical Certificate of Cause of Death in our guide.

-Whether you choose to have the person who has died laid out at home our guide on how to lay someone out will help.
-If you would like your funeral director to take care of the person until you are ready to arrange and hold a funeral, is up to you.
+If you choose to have the person who has died laid out at home our guide on how to lay someone out will help.
+If you would like your funeral director to take care of the person until you are ready to arrange and hold a funeral, that's up to you.

 When someone has died at home and their cause of death has been confirmed by a doctor or coroner, you will need to register their death.
 You must register a death within five days if you are in England, Wales or Northern Ireland and within eight days if you are in Scotland.

 You won’t receive a Certificate for Burial or Cremation until you have registered the death.
 Your funeral director will be able to help you with making sure the right forms are filled out and submitted to the correct authorities.

 Once you have submitted the forms for registering the death, you can go about arranging a funeral.
 The person who has died may have left details of what kind of funeral they wanted in the form of funeral wishes and they might have taken out a funeral plan which would not only give guidance on the type of funeral they wanted, but also provide financial means to arrange that funeral.